-Studio Cast, 1957 (Columbia/Sony) (4 / 5) This is one of the best studio cast albums of the 1950s, conducted by the great Lehman Engel.
-The orchestral and choral work is excellent, and the cast nearly perfect.
-Shirley Jones is the embodiment of Fiona, but the most thrilling bit of casting is Susan Johnson as Meg; both of the character’s great comic songs, “The Love of My Life” and “My Mother’s Wedding Day,” are here in their raunchy entirety, and Johnson’s delivery of Lerner’s witty lyrics is brassy and brilliant.
-As for the male leads, Jack Cassidy doesn’t have quite the right sort of legit Broadway voice to play such a romantic role; and Frank Poretta as Charlie, although a fine tenor, sounds too mature for this boyish part. — G.A.
+Studio Cast, 1957 (Columbia/Sony) (4 / 5) Here is one of the best studio cast albums of the 1950s, conducted by the great Lehman Engel.
+The orchestral and choral work is excellent, and the cast is strong — especially the female leads.
+Shirley Jones is the embodiment of Fiona, but the most thrilling bit of casting is Susan Johnson as Meg; both of that colorful character’s great comic songs, “The Love of My Life” and “My Mother’s Weddin’ Day,” are here in their raunchy entirety, and Johnson’s delivery of Lerner’s witty lyrics is brassy and brilliant.
+As for the men, Jack Cassidy brings star power to the role of Tommy, but some listeners may feel that he doesn’t have quite the right sort of legit Broadway voice for these songs; and Frank Poretta as Charlie, although a fine tenor, arguably sounds too mature for this boyish part. — G.A.